zeiss-microscopy/OAD/Machine_Learning/README.md

 ## Intellesis and Machine Learning

 The ZEN software platform has various built-in image segmentation function.
-One of those tolls is called ZEN Intellesis Trainable Segmentation, which is using machine-learning algorithms to segment images.
+One of those tools is called ZEN Intellesis Trainable Segmentation, which is using machine-learning algorithms to segment images.
 More information can be found here:

 [Intellesis Trainable Segmentation](https://www.zeiss.com/microscopy/int/website/landingpages/zen-intellesis.html)